linuxbender/mix-work/nodejs.org/readme.md

 ## Setup nodejs on mac and linux
-In my case I use *NVM* like *RVM* from the ruby world. for this you need no Root Access.
+In my case I use *NVM* like *RVM* from the ruby world, for this you need no Root Access.
-It will run unter your user profile.
+It will run unter your user profile :-) sweet

 ### Install Node Version Manager (mac and linux)
 You need access to the internet.
 Git, curl or wget shoud installed on your box.